At Kognitiv Spark, we focus on the delivery of secure and reliable remote worker support using the Microsoft HoloLens and it’s our specialty.

-Where these two applications differ are in their functionalities and how they integrate into an organization’s network and existing processes.
+Where these two applications differ are in their holographic functions, how they integrate into an organization’s network, and IoT integrations.

 A notable difference between the two options is bandwidth requirements, network and connectivity requirements, and other software requirements.
 Your organization’s data governance policies may also affect which solution you’re able to operate within your company.

 |Infrastructure||Microsoft Remote Assist||Kognitiv Spark RemoteSpark|

 |Bandwidth Requirements||1500+ kbps recommended||256+ kbps recommended|

 |Make a call or share content to a contact outside your company||No|

 (You are required to create a guest account on your Azure AD tenant.
 At this time, you can’t do group calling or file sharing with contacts outside your company. )